 Kimberley Mine Museum

 The organised excursion that occurs halfway through the train’s journey is to the Kimberley Diamond Mine Museum.
-I was going to write about it as part of this post but there was just too much so I am going to write a separate post (keep your eyes peeled for that).
+I was going to write about it as part of this post but there was just too much, so read all about The Big Hole and Kimberley Diamond Mine here.

 For now, I am just going to say that The Big Hole is beautiful and our guide was a delight.